 Bo studied with Randy during seminary and they have recently written a book together.

 Dr. Randy Woodley, (PhD) is an activist/scholar, distinguished speaker, teacher and wisdom keeper who addresses a variety of issues concerning American history and culture, spirituality, decolonizing, community-building, faith, social justice, diversity, regenerative farming, climate-change, our relationship with the earth and Indigenous realities.
-His expertise has been sought in national venues as diverse as Time Magazine, Christianity Today and the The Huffington Post.
+His expertise has been sought in national venues such as Time Magazine, Christianity Today, Sojourners and the The Huffington Post.
 Dr. Woodley currently serves as Distinguished Professor of Faith and Culture and Director of Intercultural and Indigenous Studies at George Fox University.
 His books include: The Harmony Tree: A Story of Healing and Community, Shalom and the Community of Creation: An Indigenous Vision and Living in Color: Embracing God’s Passion for Ethnic Diversity.
 Randy was raised near Detroit, Michigan and is a legal descendent of the United Keetoowah Band of Cherokee Indians in Oklahoma.
-He is a member of the Oregon Dept. of Education American Indian/Alaska Native Advisory Board, Greater Portland Native American Climate Council and other service organizations.
-Dr. Woodley and his wife are co-sustainers and co-hosts of a permaculture, regenerative teaching farm, school and community in Newberg, Oregon housed at Eloheh Village for Indigenous Leadership.
-They have been innovators and activists for over three decades.
-The Woodleys have four grown children and three grandchildren, all living in the Pacific Northwest.
+He is a former member of the Oregon Dept. of Education American Indian/Alaska Native Advisory Board, Greater Portland Native American Climate Council and other service organizations.
+Dr. Woodley and his wife Edith (Eastern Shoshone) are co-sustainers and co-hosts of a permaculture, regenerative teaching farm, school and community in Newberg, Oregon housed at Eloheh Farm.
+The Woodleys have been innovators and activists for over three decades.
+The Woodleys have four grown children and four grandchildren. https://www.eloheh.org & https://randywoodley.com